Smart-IT-Kirkham/nhs-finance/README.md

 # Odoo NHS-Finance Repository

-This is the repository for Odoo Open Source - NHS Finance Edition
+This is the repository for **Odoo Open Source - NHS Finance Edition**.

 Designed in collaboration with NHS stakeholders, **Odoo Open Source - NHS Finance Edition** is a fully-featured accounting system meeting the specific needs of NHS organisations.